CMMC Compliance Deadline

 Conduct an official assessment and achieve certification

-Again, if a third-party assessment is required, after a successful assessment, the organization will receive its CMMC certification, which remains valid for three years.
+Again, if a third-party assessment is required, after a successful assessment, the organization will receive its CMMC certification, which remains valid for three years from the date of its certification.

 Be Prepared as the CMMC Compliance Deadline Approaches

 The steps required to meet the CMMC compliance deadline should be considered right away.
-While the actual deadline is still being finalized, most organizations take 12 to 18 months to achieve compliance on their own, even if they have the requisite skill-sets in place.
-There is also an ongoing effort for DoD contractors and subcontractors to continue to meet evolving defense-related requirements and maintain their approved status as DIB contractors and/or subcontractors.
+While the deadline is still being finalized, most organizations take 12 to 18 months to achieve compliance on their own, even if they have the requisite skill-sets in place.
+CMMC 2.0 is part of a larger effort that enables DoD contractors and subcontractors to meet evolving defense-related requirements and maintain their approved status as DIB contractors and/or subcontractors.
 So, it’s best to take immediate action on CMMC 2.0.